melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 applied method for West Coast groundfish.
 The NMT also allows for the construction of a natural mortality prior weighted across methods by the user.

-The STATs for the four vermilion assessment models all used the same prior for natural mortality across models.
+The STATs for the four vermilion rockfish assessment models all used the same prior for natural mortality across models.
 We assumed the age of 54 years to represent the practical longevity (i.e., 90% of the commonly seen maximum age of 60) for both females and males, though the absolute